MishterKirby/Flashyfox/README.md

-The Waterfox source code is a specialised modification of the Mozilla platform, designed for privacy and user choice in mind.
-You should be able to install it and compile Waterfox without any issues.
+The Flashyfox (based on the Waterfox source code) source code is a specialised modification of the Mozilla platform, designed for compatibility with addons like Flash in mind.
+You should be able to install it and compile Flashyfox without any issues.
 Other modifications and patches that are more upstream have been implemented as well to fix any compatibility/security issues that Mozilla may lag behind in implementing (usually due to not being high priority).
-High request features removed by Mozilla but wanted by users are retained (if they aren't removed due to security).
+All Waterfox/Firefox features wanted by users are retained.

 ### Features